Worried about someone's mental health?

 Website: www.supportline.org.uk

 Aimed at people over 55.
-The Silver Line operates the only confidential, free helpline for older people across the UK.
+The Silver Line is a confidential, free helpline for older people across the UK.
 They also offer telephone friendship where we match volunteers with older people based on their interests, facilitated group calls, and help to connect people with local services in their area.

 Website: www.thesilverline.org.uk